aaromal03/asrport/_tabs/about me.md

 ## Brief Introduction

 Welcome!
-My name is [Aaromal](https://github.com/aaromal03), and I am a robotics enthusiast, software developer, and an avid learner.
-This space serves as my platform to share projects, insights, and knowledge as I explore the intersections of technology, innovation, and creativity.
+My name is [Aaromal](https://github.com/aaromal03), and I am a Mechanical Engineer, with primary interest in Automobiles.
+I am the Chief Designer of Mechismu Racing-Electric, Formula student team from India.
+I am pursuing my Bachelor's degree in Mechanical Engineering from IIT(ISM) Dhanbad.
+I'll be sharing my projects, insights and knowledge as I pursue my passion of developing vehicles, machines and robots.

 My primary areas of expertise include:
-- **Robotics Engineering**: Design, and Testing autonomous systems for real-world applications.
+- **Mechanical Engineering**: Design, manufacture and optimize machines of all kinds.
-- **Software Development**: Crafting innovative solutions using modern programming languages, Machine Learning, and Artificial Intelligence.
+- **Vehicle Development**: Drafting Dreams on wheels to move souls.
+From bending air to strengthening strucutres and everything in between.
-- **Open-Source Contributions**: Sharing code and collaborating with a global community.
+- **Design Solutions**: Developing products and machines for industrial problems.

-I believe that continuous learning and collaboration are key to shaping the future.
-Technology is more than just a tool; it is a catalyst for solving problems, connecting people, and driving meaningful change.
+I believe that vehicles and machines are more than some parts made to accomplish some task.
+They are the dreams we pursue and thus it should be made like a dreams, with endless pursuit of perfection.

-> *"The best way to predict the future is to invent it."*
+> *"I'm a greater believer in luck, and I find the harder I work the more I have of it."*
-> — Alan Kay
+> — Thomas Jefferson

 ---